This is a synchronous online course. Our class will meet through the Zoom online conference system.

 Here is a summary of the collaboration policy:

 - In-class activities and discussion: This class requires your active contribution during our time together.
 Please come to class prepared and ready to contribute to our learning community.
 During class you will work in group using breakout rooms and other online tools.

 If you have a disability or condition, either long-term or temporary, and need reasonable academic adjustments in this course, please contact Disability Services to get a letter outlining your accommodation needs, and submit that letter to me.
-You should request accommodations as early as possible in the semester, or before the semester begins, since some situations can require significant time for review and accommodation design.
-If you need immediate accommodations, during the semester, please arrange to meet with me as soon as possible.
+You should request accommodations as early as possible in the term, or before the term begins, since some situations can require significant time for review and accommodation design.
+If you need immediate accommodations, during the term, please arrange to meet with me as soon as possible.
 If you are unsure but suspect you may have an undocumented need for accommodations, you are encouraged to contact Disability Services.
 They can provide assistance including screening and referral for assessments.
-Disability Services can be reached at firstname.lastname@example.org, at 781-283-2434, by scheduling an appointment online at their website www.Wellesley.edu/disability.
+Disability Services can be reached at email@example.com, at 781-283-2434, by scheduling an appointment online at their website www.Wellesley.edu/disability.